Overview: Choose and graph a numerical relation.

 - Amount of data used in MB during each billing period for your phone over the last 12 months.

-Record the data on a Google Sheet.
+Record the data on a Google Sheet or draw a table on paper.
 The first column should be time – possibly minutes, days, months or years.
 Time can be an awkward quantity, (not base 10, months are not of equal length etc) so ask if you have questions on how to record the time.
 The second column should be your data values.
-Copy paste the table onto page 2 of your Google doc.

 The minimum value of your data points, the maximum value of your data points, whether or not if you collect data again you might get other values.
-This is the range of your relation.
+The range of your relation.

 A discussion of the trend of the relation – over time, does your values increase/decrease/remain constant – is there ever a sharp increase or decrease? etc. Write your comments in context (eg, the temperature of the coffee decreases sharply between … and …, rather than ‘the graph decreases sharply).
 You can be verbose here.